Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

  28075 ;
  28076         }
 ```
-(Although above code looks terrible,
-it has been generated automatically)

-Because
-we already have python based macroop containers
+The above class is automatically generated.
+Since we already have Python-based
-defining MOV_R_MI macroop,
-we can naturally infer that
+macroop containers defining the 'MOV_R_MI' macroop, we can naturally deduce that
-the generated CPP class is retrieved from the corresponding python class.
+the generated C++ class is derived from the corresponding Python class.
-Therefore,
-let's take a look at the place where
-the generated macroop containers, *macroopDict*, are used.
+Therefore, let's examine the part of the code where the generated macroop
+containers, known as 'macroopDict,' are put to use.

 *gem5/src/arch/x86/isa/macroop.isa*
 ```python